dbalague/mathwithsagemath/_posts/2020-08-12-configure-sage-vscode.markdown

 Updated in November 16, 2020

+After upgrading to Big Sur, I figured out a way to run the SageMath kernel without too many complications.

 In this updated version I simplified the configuration of SageMath with VSCode.
+At the time of this update, I am still using SageMath 9.0 and the version VSCode is Version: 1.51.1

 **Table of contents**
 * Table of contents